-Please report the broken links by sending me a message on WeChat.
+Please report the broken links by sending me an email.

 - Chengdu Places Directory Listing.
 Chengdu Places is a concise but detailed listing of the best places in the Sichuan capital city.

 - Chengdu Living Blog & Forum.
 Useful Chengdu focused blog with a dedicated forum and podcasts section.
-I am part of the mod team.
+I moderate the website.

 - GoChengdoo.
 Another useful forum and blog.

 - Chengdu Gaming Federation.
-Group of hobbyist and game industry professionals living and working in Chengdu.
+Group of hobbyists and game industry professionals living and working here in Chengdu.

 - /r/Chengdu/.
-A subreddit for residents of the Sichuan capital city of Chengdu.
+A subreddit for residents of the Sichuan capital.